 - DEADLINE: All of the documents listed in STEP 2, including any additional documents required for those licensed in another jurisdiction*, educated at a non-accredited U.S. institution*, or educated in a foreign country*, must be received by the final deadline (May 20 for July exams; December 20 for February exams, unless a weekend or holiday and then the next business day) in order to be eligible to sit for the examination and upon Board approval.
 Familiarize yourself with the deadlines included under the Exam Sites and Schedule tab.
-Please note that these deadlines are “received by” deadlines, not “postmarked by” deadlines and the Board of Law Examiners Office is open from 8:00 until 4:30 p.m., Monday-Friday, other than recognized state holidays.
+Please note that these deadlines are “received by” deadlines, not “postmarked by” deadlines.
 Items from third-parties must be sent to the TBLE directly from the third party and must arrive prior to the time the office closes to meet the deadline.

 - NOTICE OF DEFICIENCY FROM THE BOARD: Pursuant to Tennessee Supreme Court Rule 7, Sections 3.10 and 11.02, neither the Executive Director nor the Board has the discretion to waive or extend the dates for filing applications nor may any fees be waived.
-Applicants who submit the Tennessee Application and pay the application filing fee on or before the Initial Deadline will receive at least one notice of missing documents/deficiencies.
-Applicants who do not submit an application and pay the fee on or before the Initial Deadline will not receive any notice of deficiencies.
+Applicants who submit the Tennessee Application and pay the application filing fee on or before the Initial Deadline will receive at least one notice of missing documents or deficiencies.
+Applicants are responsible for managing their NCBE dashboard as the Board does not have access to and will not provide notice regarding needed documents for the NCBE application.
+Applicants who do not submit an application and pay the fee on or before the Initial Deadline will not receive any notice of missing documents or deficiencies.
 You may begin your application at any time during the application period and upload documents as you receive them prior to the deadline.
 The responsibility for ensuring timely completion of the application is on the applicant.
-The Board will deny an application if any item is missing, regardless of when it was requested by the applicant.
+The Board will find an applicant ineligible to sit for the exam if an application is missing any item or if any item is submitted in the incorrect format.
+Documents from third parties that are not received by the deadline will not be considered by the Board, regardless of when the documents were requested by the applicant.